madarachan/BedWars1058-WoodSkins/README.md

 just make a pull request if you want to be a contributor

-i really appreciate if you want to be a contributor and help me to this plugin
+i really appreciate if you want to help me with this plugin